-Choosing A Type Of Bike
+Choosing The Right Type Of Bike

 Cycling is a great way to get fit and get around town, and enjoy some fresh air while you're doing it.
 There are different types of bikes, and the one that's right for you depends on what you'll use it for.
 Here we talk you through bike types for adults, and the key things to consider for kids' bikes.